Camping Alone? What to Pack (Bear Canisters) and What to Leave Behind (Everything You’re Scared Of)

 Master Your Mind

-Nothing will ruin a good solo camping trip like sleepless nights spent racked with fear.
+Nothing will ruin a good solo camping trip like sleepless nights spent wracked with fear.
 Whether it’s the things that go bump in the dark or recurring flashbacks to all the adventure survival movies you’ve ever seen, there are plenty of legit creepy scenarios you’ll face in the wild.
 This is the perfect opportunity to master mindfulness.
 Get a good meditation routine going before you head out, so you can employ those skills when anxiety strikes.
 Remember that if you’re smart and cautious (don’t leave food out for the bears, for example), you’re likely to be just fine.
 Focus on your immediate surroundings—the trees, the feeling of the wind on your skin, the bird songs—and come up with a mantra that will ease your nerves if you start to freak out.

 Plan to Entertain Yourself